 Professor

-Study of the sensory and motor systems of the human body in an attempt to gain a better understanding of their mechanisms for the promotion of human movement, physical activity, and the prevention of injury.
-Specifically I have been interested in studying neuromuscular mechanisms as they relate to sport injury.
+Mark studies the sensory and motor systems of the human body in an attempt to gain a better understanding of their mechanisms for the promotion of human movement, physical activity and the prevention of injury.
+Specifically, he studies neuromuscular mechanisms as they relate to sport injury.